 A creative re-imagination of Japan’s Robin Hood story, Goemon (五右衛門) delights with its gorgeous backdrops and atmospheric fight sequences.

 After the death of his master Oda Nobunaga, ninja Ishikawa Goemon switches to being a Robin Hood like thief.
 One night, he steals a mysterious box with strange wordings on it.
-The secret contained within the box would eventually reveal the truth behind Nobunaga’s death, and possibly reunite Goemon with his beloved Princess Chacha.
+The secret contained within would eventually reveal the truth behind Nobunaga’s death, and possibly reunite Goemon with his beloved Princess Chacha.

 I watched Goemon on release day back in 2009.

 Prior to that, I looked forward to the movie for months.
 Reason?
 I’ve been a fan of Konami’s Ganbare Goemon game series since 12.
 The game, of course, based on the same legendary folk hero.

 Did the movie satisfy?
 Well, I would say it mostly did.
 On the other hand, I did leave the cinema with another video game series in mind.
 What was I reminded of?
 Capcom’s Onimusha series.